sudara/alonetone/pull_request_template.md

 ## "Ready For Review" checklist

-These checklists are to help the author ensure the code review basics are covered.
-Feel free to remove to reduce noise on the PR.
+These checklists are to help ensure the code review basics are covered.
+Consider removing to reduce noise.

 * [ ] PR title accurately summarizes changes
 * [ ] New tests were added for isolated methods or new endpoints